o3bvv/verboselib/README.rst

 Functions as ``pgettext()``, ``npgettext()``, and their lazy fellows allow to provide a message context.

-This is just a string which will appear in ``.po`` files to give a hint for translators about meaning of the message.
+This is just a string which will appear in ``.po`` files to give a hint for translators about the meaning of the message.

 For example, the following call to ``pgettext``: